 Membit is a geolocative photo sharing app that allows pictures to be placed and viewed in the exact location they were captured.
 Membit’s patented Human Positioning System allows for markerless Augmented Reality to be used anytime, anywhere, by anyone.
 Pressland is working with Membit to establish journalistic integrity on their platform.

-Blue Chip PR is a leading New York City-based communication firm that specializes in public relations for financial and blockchain companies.
+Blue Chip PR is a leading New York City-based communication firm that specializes in public relations for financial and tech companies.

-As Pressland’s parent company, 360 Blockchain Inc. (CSE: $CODE) provides capital support, as well as legal counsel, accounting, investor relations and growth planning.
+As Pressland’s parent company, Codebase Ventures Inc. (CSE: $CODE) provides capital support, as well as legal counsel, accounting, investor relations and growth planning.

-Currently under development, Arcology is building a radically new blockchain architecture that is hierarchical, self-organizing and enterprise-grade.
-As a fellow member of the 360 Blockchain Inc. portfolio of companies, Arcology’s world-class engineering team is available to Pressland.
+Currently under development, Arcology is building a radically new technology ecosystem that is hierarchical, self-organizing and enterprise-grade.
+As a fellow member of the Codebase Ventures Inc. portfolio of companies, Arcology’s world-class engineering team is available to Pressland.

-Pressland is fully owned by Blockchain Media Tech LLC, a subsidiary of 360 Blockchain Inc., a publicly traded company based in Vancouver (CSE: $CODE).
+Pressland is fully owned by Codebase Ventures Inc., a publicly traded company based in Vancouver (CSE: $CODE).
+Pressland’s holding company is Blockchain Media Tech LLC, a Wyoming corporation.

 Appendix: About “Fake News”